Champii/dotfiles/README.md

     - Better error management and diagnostic details

   - New parser
-    - Trait bound in parse_type
+    - Trait bound for parse_type in function signature
     - Slices
     - Escaped chars and strings
     - UTF-8